Human Resources

 About Our Area

 Welcome to Florence!
 We are home to a tight-knit community with a big-town feel.
-Florence is at the heart of the Pee Dee region, conveniently located at the intersection of two main highways, I-95 and I-20, providing opportunities for a short drive from larger cities like Myrtle Beach, Charleston, and Columbia, South Carolina, and Charlotte, North Carolina.
+Florence is at the heart of the Pee Dee region, conveniently located at the intersection of two main interstates, I-95 and I-20, providing opportunities for a short drive from larger cities like Myrtle Beach, Charleston, and Columbia, South Carolina, and Charlotte, North Carolina.

 Employment Opportunities